 - Make the sauce.
 Use the drippings in the pan to help create depth of flavor in your sauce!

-Once the sauce is thickened, return the meatballs to the skillet and simmer until heated.
+Once the sauce is thickened, return the meatballs to the large skillet and simmer until heated.
 This should only take a couple of minutes.

 Serving Suggestions